reneecruz/pet-adoption-app-backend/README.md

   * Here's the repo: https://github.com/reneecruz/pet-adoption-app-backend
   * **Rest Client** for external API to DOG CEO for dog data
   * Implemented Faker Gem for Dog breeds, age data
-  * Ruby logic in Backend to implement DOG CEO img data with Faker data and create database models for adoption and CRUD actions for user and adoptions
+  * **Ruby** logic in **Ruby on Rails** Backend API to implement DOG CEO img data with Faker data and create database models for adoption and CRUD actions for user and adoption
   * Custom Routes in Rails

 ## DEMO